 It’s hard to pick one waterfall from Iceland for our list of 100 things to do before you die, but Gullfoss can’t be missed.
 Gullfoss, meaning ‘Golden Waterfall’ is a waterfall located in the Olfusa River canyon, in Southwest Iceland.
 The name comes from the golden colour of the waterfall in certain light – the result of sediment in the water.The total height of Gullfoss is 32 metres and the longest drop is 21 metres.
 The beautiful waterfall offers brilliant views and we recommend going to see it on a sunny day, as there’s a big chance of seeing a rainbow shimmering over the falls.
 Otherwise it’s a spectacular place to see the Northern Lights in the winter.

-39. McWay Falls
+39. McWay Falls, USA

-The McWay Falls are a waterfall that flows from McWay Creek in picture-perfect Julia Pfeiffer Burns State Park onto a beach in Big Sur in the west of California.
+The McWay Falls are a waterfall that flows from McWay Creek in picture-perfect Julia Pfeiffer Burns State Park onto a beach in Big Sur on the west coast of California.
 The image of the 24km McWay Falls cascading onto the beach is one of Big Sur’s most iconic and something you can’t miss.

-Bucket List Ideas: Islands and Beaches
+The Ultimate Travel Bucket List: Islands and Beaches

 People come from far and wide for The Maldives’ beautiful islands, luxury accommodation, azure waters, and colourful marine life.
 If you love beaches, watersports or simply soaking up the views of one of the most beautiful places on this planet, the Maldives should be on your list of 100 things to do before you die.

 41. Vava’u Islands